 Subsequently, the bank reopened on October 2, 1875, with Darius Ogden Mills as president.
 William Alvord succeeded him after his retirement in 1878.
 Under William Alvord’s leadership, the Banc of California became a notable center of exchange between Europeans money market and those of China and Japan.

 Decades later, the Banc of California merged with Union Bank to form Union Bank of California in April 1996.

 In August 2008, Mitsubishi UFJ Financial Group bought 35% of Union Banks’s share.
 The outstanding shares belonging to Union Bank of California (UnionBanCal Corporation) was later acquired by Mitsubishi UFJ Financial Group which was announced on November 4, 2008.

 In 2014, the Bank announced to change its legal name from Union Bank of California to MUFG Union Bank, N.A. starting July 1, 2014.

 In April 2010, Union Bank acquired several assets such as Tamalpais in Marin Country and also assumed certain liabilities.
 In 2012, Union Bank announced it had successfully acquired Pacific Capital Bancorp for $1.5 billion.

 In 2013, Union bank acquired First Bank Association Bank Services in which the acquisition brought about $550 million in deposits to Union Bank.

 The bank has its headquarters in New York City and has more than 350 branches across Washington, Oregon, and California.

-MUFG Union Bank, N.A. offers a variety of banking services as well as wealth management solution in the US.
-The bank provides private banking service such as trust and estate services, loans and deposits, wealth planning, among others.
+MUFG Union Bank, N.A. offers a variety of banking services as well as wealth management solutions in the US.
+The bank provides private banking services such as trust and estate services, loans and deposits, wealth planning, among others.

-Its loan product portfolio comprises of home loans or equity loans, diversity lending, equipment leasing and also offers online and mobile banking, deposit and payment and many more.
+Its loan product portfolio is comprised of home loans or equity loans, diversity lending, equipment leasing and also offers online and mobile banking, deposit and payment, and many more.